 At the fork of the ridge running north from the upper ward, there was an outer bailey, 150 meters long and 30-80 meters wide.
 The next part of the outer bailey filled the second fork on the west side, slightly shorter, about 60 meters long and 15-20 meters wide.
 Outer bailey was separated from the main part of the castle by a transverse ditch and an earth rampart.
 The entrance to the upper part of the castle led from the west through this ditch and perhaps a small foregate protruded towards the outer bailey on about 5 meters lower ground.
 The southern, protruding part of the outer bailey was protected by a small round tower, in front of which the ridge continued to descent and was probably occupied by the wooden and earth fortifications far into the foreground.
 Also, the western part of the outer bailey could have a tower building at the end, perfectly suited for the guard and warning function.

 The castle has not survived to modern times, because the destruction of the ruins accelerated by the acquisition of stone for the construction of nearby houses.
-Only the outline of earth ramparts, walls and moats are visible.
-The main remnant is the north-east section of castle walls, about 3 meters high and 7 meters long.
-Admission to the ruins is free.
+Only the outline of the earth ramparts, walls and ditches are visible.
+The main remnant is a fragment of the north-eastern wall of the castle, about 3 meters high and 7 meters long.
+Admission to the castle ruins is free.
 The path to it leads along the green trail from the nearby village of Tekovská Breznica.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.